Mountain Creek Middle School

 Closed Campus and Visitors

-MCMS is a closed campus, meaning you may not leave the campus during the school day without following the proper checkout procedures.
+We want to keep you safe and focused on learning.
+As a result, MCMS is a closed campus, meaning you may not leave the campus during the school day without following proper checkout procedures.
 Student visitors are not allowed at school.
-Adult visitors must obtain a visitor pass 6 from the main office.
+Adult visitors must obtain a visitor pass from the main office.
 Parents wishing to attend a class must obtain the permission of the principal and the teacher prior to their visit.

-Teachers meet every Friday morning to collaborate on planning lessons and units, create goals, develop common assessments, analyze test data, and numerous other activities -- all with the goal to help student learning improve.
-Thus, classes start at 9:50 am on Fridays.
+We want our teachers to help you maximize your learning.
+Teachers meet every Friday morning to collaborate on planning lessons and units, creating goals, developing common assessments, analyzing test data, and numerous other activities -- all with the goal to help your learning improve.

 Consequences for Misbehavior

-- Lunch detention: The student sits in isolation to eat his/her lunch.
+- Lunch detention: The student sits in a designated area to eat his/her lunch, and helps clean the cafeteria.

 - After-school cleaning: The student will help the custodial staff with cleaning responsibilities.